mattrips/scratchPad/Protocol Conformance.md

 EXAMPLE

+## Rule of Protocol Conformance
+The rule of protocol conformance is stated, as follows:
+>The  most specialized implementation of a protocol requirement that is  available to the protocol  will be selected as the witness for the protocol requirement.

 Protocol conformance involves matching each protocol requirement of a protocol to an implementation of the requirement.
 For a given protocol requirement, multiple implementations may be present.
 An implementation selected by protocol conformance is referred to as a  witness.
 The  most specialized implementation of a protocol requirement that is  available to the protocol  will be selected as the witness for the protocol requirement.

 Protocol conformance results in a set of requirement/witness pairings for the conformance of a given type to a given protocol:  one witness for each protocol requirement.
 That set is referred to as a  protocol witness table.
 The concept of the protocol witness table is an implementation detail, not visible to the user.
 Nonetheless, the idea of the protocol witness table may help inform a user’s mental model of protocol conformance and what it produces.